lhernandezcruz/fib-sequence-calc/README.md

 # fib-sequence-calc

-Web App for finding the nth number of the fibonacci sequence.
+Web App for finding the nth number of the fibonacci sequence using dynamic programming.